gussiewussie/vertPerHour/README.md

 - the last 60 minute
 - the entirety of the current activity

-Uses the length of the activity of desired timeframe for calculation, whichever is shorter.
+Uses the length of the activity or desired timeframe for calculation, whichever is shorter.